 Plan coverages and costs change annually, so even if you have a Medicare Advantage plan you’re happy with, check your plan’s Annual Notice of Change (ANOC) letter for changes to your coverage beginning next year.
 It’s well worth the effort to compare plans and revisit your options during open enrollment.

 Also known as HMOs, these are the most restrictive types of policies.
 Generally, you have to:

 - Get a referral from your PCP to get care from a specialist.

 Additionally, out-of-network emergency care is covered under an HMO.
 An HMO is the most affordable plan.

-If you really like your current doctors, know that an HMO may require you to switch when the plan’s coverage starts.
+If you like your current doctors, be aware that an HMO may require you to switch when the plan’s coverage starts.

 Preferred Provider Organizations (PPOs)

 Also called PPOs, preferred provider organizations have a preferred network of physicians, but you can pick doctors outside of the network—as long as you’re willing to pay more out of pocket.
 You don’t need to choose a primary care physician, and you generally don’t need to get a referral to see a specialist.
 Because of the added flexibility, these plans tend to be more expensive than other options.
 PPOs and HMOs make up the majority of the choices you’ll have through your MA coverage.